deskjet/chiptune.js/README.md

 # Chiptune.js

 This is a javascript library that can play module music files.
-It is currently based on the C library [libxmp](https://github.com/cmatsuoka/libxmp) 4.0.3.
-To put libxmp into modern browsers [emscripten](https://github.com/kripken/emscripten) was used.
-Audio output through the browser is implemented with the Web Audio API as specified by W3C.
+It is based on [libxmp](https://github.com/cmatsuoka/libxmp) a C library.
+To translate libxmp into Javascript [emscripten](https://github.com/kripken/emscripten) was used.
+Audio output is implemented with the Web Audio API as specified by W3C.

 ## Features

 * Play all traker formats supported by libxmp (including mod, xm, s3m, it)
 * Simple Javascript API
 * Pause/Resume
-* Support for Google Chrome (and perhaps also future Firefox)
+* Support for Google Chrome (also future Firefox versions)
 * Load local (HTML5) and remote files (XHR2)

 ## Demo

 A demo is available: [DEMO](http://deskjet.github.io/chiptune.js/)

-Just drop (e.g. from [modarchive.org](http://modarchive.org)) a module on the demo page and press the play button.
+Just drop a module (e.g. from [modarchive.org](http://modarchive.org)) on the demo page and press the play button.

 ## License